GuustDel/idf-files/README.md

 - **File Security**: Securely handles file uploads using Werkzeug.

 ### Beta Features
-- **Add Busbar Components**: Add new busbar components to the IDF files.
 - **Change Location/Dimensions of Busbars**: Modify the location and dimensions of existing busbars.

 ### Future Features